-The EU's common agricultural policy serves many purposes: it helps farmers not just to produce food, but also to protect the environment, improve animal welfare and sustain viable rural communities.
+EU farm policy – the common agricultural policy – serves many purposes: it helps farmers not just to produce food, but also protect the environment and animal welfare and sustain viable rural communities.

 Authentic Parmesan cheese is stamped with an EU quality label.